 The psychological assessment process of the Board of Ordained Ministry is intended to serve as a positive step in helping candidates look at the gifts and graces they bring to ordained/licensed ministry, as well as identify areas of weakness that need to be addressed in order for them to be successful in ministry.
 Psychological assessment at the candidacy level is focused on “fitness” criteria.
 Fitness criteria involves determining whether or not a person possesses the personality characteristics that “fit” the requirements for both licensed and ordained ministry in the Eastern Pennsylvania Conference of The United Methodist Church.
 The psychological assessment process must be completed and the District Committee on Ministry (DCOM) must receive an assessment report before the candidate appears before the DCOM to request approval as a certified candidate for ordained/licensed ministry.
 Therefore, candidates should begin this process at least six months in advance of the anticipated date of the certification interview.

-The Ministerial Assessment Specialists for the Eastern Pennsylvania Conference are Dr. Frank Richardson and Dr. Rosemary Cook.
+The Ministerial Assessment Specialist for the Eastern Pennsylvania Conference is Dr. Frank Richardson.

 THE PROCESS FOR PSYCHOLOGICAL ASSESSMENT IS AS FOLLOWS:

 - The candidate must have met the prerequisites for testing as noted on the checklist provided by the DCOM.
 (This includes completing the Candidacy Application Form in the Online Candidacy Registration System, obtaining signatures of district superintendent and mentor, and requesting the candidacy guidebook with payment of the appropriate fee.)